 - Eurographics Publication Series: Eurographics members are also entitled also to discounts on purchases through the Eurographics website.

-The Association is registered with the Registre du Commerce in Geneva, Switzerland and is governed by Article 60 and following Articles of the Swiss Civil Code and by the present Constitution.
+Until complete transfer to the Dutch organization, the previous Association is registered with the Registre du Commerce in Geneva, Switzerland and is governed by Article 60 and following Articles of the Swiss Civil Code and by the present Constitution.